How do experienced writers write their blog posts?

 Secondary keywords help Google understand the context of your primary keyword, especially when there’s an overlap between different industries.

-Just like secondary keywords, your related and LSI keywords help Google understand your content to recommend it to the right audience.
+Just like secondary keywords, your related and synonymous keywords, also known as latent semantic indexing (LSI) keywords, can help Google understand your content and recommend it to the right audience.

-And by using different wordings and phrasings to describe your core concepts, you avoid ruining your article’s SEO optimization through keyword stuffing.
+And by using different wordings and phrases to describe your core concepts, you avoid ruining your article’s SEO optimization through keyword stuffing.

-To ensure that your content brief is solid, you should clearly describe your target audience.
+To ensure that your writing outline is solid, you should clearly describe your target audience.

 Determining the identity of your readers in your writing overview will help you use the language they’re using.
 As a result, it becomes easier for you to relate to them.